zameschua/reddit-clone/README.md

 # Reddit Clone App
 This project lives at https://zames-reddit-clone.herokuapp.com/

+This project was made for the coding challenge for a job interview.
+I took this chance to learn how to use Flow and Jest and include them in my project because I have never used these libraries before!

 ### Features
 1. Users can submit topics (< 255 characters)
 2. Users can upvote or downvote topics